Debating at Maritzburg College

-The league debating involves a great deal of work.
-The Grade 8 teams are allocated a topic and also which side they are debating on.
+The league debating involves a great deal of work from the boys.
+The Grade 8 teams are allocated a topic and are also told which side of the topic they will be debating.
 The Juniors are given a topic and have no idea if they are Proposition or Opposition.
-The Seniors are just given a topic area.
-An example of some of the topics for Seniors is: "This house believes that HIV positive persons should disclose their status to their marriage partner before marriage."
-This is not an easy topic to debate but interestingly enough more opposition teams won than proposition.
+The Seniors are given a topic area or a topic if the debates are very close together.

-Three boys have also been involved in the annual IPPF (International Public Policy Forum) debate.
-This is a different ball game altogether as it is a written debate and also an international debate.
+We also participate in the annual IPPF (International Public Policy Forum) debate.
+This is a different ball-game altogether as it is a written debate and also an international debate.
 The participants initially choose whether they will oppose or propose a given topic.
-This debate then gets judged and 32 teams are then allocated and given the proposition or opposition side.
-This process continues till there are only 8 teams left.
+This debate then gets judged and 32 teams are allocated and given the proposition or opposition side.
+This process continues until only 8 teams remain.
 These 8 teams then do a public debate in New York.

 Another big event on the debating calendar is the Model United Nations debate.
 College participates by joining up with Nsikayethu Secondary School in Imbali.
 Each school has two participants and this team of four then represent the country allocated to them and will investigate and bring to the floor issues surrounding a specific topic.
 The topic is always one of international interest and it is also very topical.
 In 2016 we were lucky enough to get Sweden as our country and with its very liberal labour laws we were able to secure a 2nd place.